 As touched on earlier, carded wool is fleece that has been brushed using wire brushes to remove debris, dirt and vegetable matter.
 Carded wool makes an ideal base for needle felting projects, with Roving or Tops wool used to create the top details.

 If you fancy carding your own wool, it’s a relatively easy, if somewhat time-consuming process.
+Best to card small, manageable lengths of wool rather than larger pieces as this prevents tangling and creates a smoother, more uniform fiber preparation.
 You can buy the carding brushes easily (Heidi Feathers sells a popular pair of hand carding brushes: or single carding ‘flicker’ brush.

 wool carders carding brushes by heidi feathers on etsy